sanger-cellular-informatics/Targeton-Designer/README.md

 }
 ```

 Remember to use exact names as mentioned above.

-By default filter `duplicates` is applied when running primer designer command.
+If no custom config file is passed, then the default `config/designer.config.json` is applied (unless there is no `config/designer.config.json` file, in which case the `duplicates` filter will be applied by default).
+If a custom config file is passed but it does not contain a `filters` field, then the filters from `config/designer.config.json` will be applied (unless there is no `config/designer.config.json` file, in which case the `duplicates` filter will be applied by default).
+If the custom config file contains a `filters` field an empty dictionary, i.e. `"filters": {},`, then the `duplicates` filter will be applied by default.

 ### Primer Scoring Tool